aurelio-amerio/gen-sbi/README.md

-# cfm-jax
+# gen-sbi

+**Warning**: This library is in an early stage of development and will change significantly in the future.

-Continuous Flow Matching in JAX.
+Continuous Flow Matching and Diffusion models in JAX.

-This library implements continuous flow matching techniques for probabilistic modeling and simulation using JAX.
-It is inspired by the Facebook Flow Matching library ([link]), the Simformer model for all-in-one simulation ([link]), and the Flux1 model from BlackForest Lab ([link]).
+This library implements continuous flow matching and diffusion techniques for probabilistic modeling and simulation using JAX.
+It is inspired by the Facebook Flow Matching library ([link]) and EDM ([link]), the Simformer model for all-in-one simulation ([link]), and the Flux1 model from BlackForest Lab ([link]).

 ## Contents

 ### `src/`
 The `src` directory contains the core implementation of the library:
 - **Flow Matching**: Implements continuous flow matching techniques, including paths, solvers, and utilities.
+- **Diffusion**: Contains diffusion models and utilities for training and evaluation.
 - **Models**:
   - `flux1`: Contains the Flux1 model, a transformer-based architecture for flow matching on sequences.
   - `simformer`: Implements the Simformer model for all-in-one simulation tasks.